josh-127/Iodine/docs/builtins.md

 Iterates through an iterable object, passing each iteration to function.
 If function returns true, then the element is added to a list that is returned to the caller.
 ##### func ```map``` (iterable, function)
 Iterates through an iterable object, performing function on each iteration.
 The outputs from function is added to a new list that is returned to the caller.
+##### func ```reduce``` (iterable, function)
+Reduces all members of an iterable object by applying function to each item left to right.
+The function passed to reduce receives two arguments, the result of the last call to function, and the current item from the iterable object.
 ##### func ```range``` (n)
 ##### func ```range``` (start, end)
 Returns an iterable object with n iterations